 - She leads a specialist bibliometric research group, Flinders Filters, which look at strategies to harvest, synthesise and disseminate published research evidence.

-- In 2017, a major new palliative care evidence resource for aged care was released.
-The palliAGED website (www.palliaged.com.au) highlights the importance of the aged care sector in providing care for older Australians as they approach the end of their life.
+- A new palliative care evidence resource for aged care was released in 2017.
+The palliAGED website highlights the importance of the aged care sector in providing care for older Australians as they approach the end of their life.

 Professor Tieman plays an active part in other national initiatives and is a partner on the following projects:

-- Advance: This project addresses the needs of general practice doctors and staff in initiating palliative care and advance care planning in general practice
+- Advance: This project addresses the needs of general practice doctors and staff in initiating palliative care and advance care planning in general practice.
+New work will look at supporting the aged care workforce when caring for people living with dementia.

 - ELDAC: This significant program is looking at embedding palliative care and advance care planning strategies and processes in aged care nationally